dentarg/auth0-blog/_posts/2017-12-30-b2c-company-leverages-user-experience-through-single-sign-on.markdown

 npm i

 # define port to run the first backend
+export PORT=3000

+# define the backend that will handle requests
 export REACT_APP_REST_PORT=3001

 # run the first backend instance
 npm start &

 # define port to run the second backend
+export PORT=4000

+# define the backend that will handle requests
 export REACT_APP_REST_PORT=4001

 # run the second backend instance